r89m/ontrees/README.md

 # wait 60 seconds if there are accounts being refreshed
 if refresh_count > 0:
     print "Waiting 60 seconds to allow all banks to have been refreshed. " \
-          "You could be cleverer than me here, by calling get_links() and checking the LastRefreshTime " \
+          "You could be cleverer than me here, by calling get_links() " \
-          "but I'm okay with waiting."
+          "and checking the LastRefreshTime but I'm okay with waiting." sleep(60)
-    sleep(60)
     # Refresh linked banks
     linked_banks = otc.get_linked_banks()